Hebrew Union College – Jewish Institute of Religion: History

-The Debbie Friedman School of Sacred Music
+Debbie Friedman School of Sacred Music

-The cantorial school of the Hebrew Union College – Jewish Institute of Religion was founded in 1947.
-The school is located on the New York campus of HUC-JIR at One West Fourth Street.
+The cantorial school of the Hebrew Union College was founded in 1948.
+The school is located on the New York campus at One West Fourth Street.
 It offers a five-year graduate program, conferring the degree of Master of Sacred Music in the fourth year and ordination as cantor in the fifth year.

-Cantorial School at HUC-JIR begins in Jerusalem and continues for the next four years in New York.
+Cantorial School at Hebrew Union College begins in Jerusalem and continues for the next four years in New York.
 While in Israel, students study Hebrew, and Jewish music, and get to know Israel.
 Cantorial students study alongside Rabbinical and Education students.
 In New York, the program includes professional learning opportunities as a student-cantor, in which students serve congregations within and outside of the NY area.

 The curriculum includes liturgical music classes covering traditional Shabbat, High Holiday and Festival nusach, Chorus, Musicology, Reform Liturgy and Composition; Judaica and text classes such as Bible, Midrash and History; and professional development.
 Each student is assigned practica (mini-recitals) during the 2nd, 3rd, and 4th year of school culminating with a Senior Recital (based on a thesis) during the 5th year.

-Rabbi David Ellenson, then president of Hebrew Union College – Jewish Institute of Religion, announced on January 27, 2011, that the School of Sacred Music would be renamed the Debbie Friedman School of Sacred Music in honor of Debbie Friedman.
+Rabbi David Ellenson, then president of Hebrew Union College, announced on January 27, 2011, that the School of Sacred Music would be renamed the Debbie Friedman School of Sacred Music in honor of Debbie Friedman.
 The renaming officially occurred on December 7, 2011.

-Gender equality
+Women's equality

-HUC has both male and female students in all its programs, including rabbinic and cantorial studies.
+Hebrew Union College has both male and female students in all its programs, including rabbinic and cantorial studies.
+Julia Ettlinger (1863–1890) became its first female student in 1875.
 As of January 2022, it has 839 women rabbinical graduates.
-(See Women and the rabbinical credential).
-The first female rabbi to be ordained by HUC was Sally Priesand, ordained in 1972, the only woman in a class with 35 men.
-The first female cantor to be invested by HUC was Barbara Ostfeld in 1975.
+(See Women rabbis).
+The first female rabbi to be ordained by Hebrew Union College was Sally Priesand, ordained in 1972, the only woman in a class with 35 men.
+The first female cantor to be invested by Hebrew Union College was Barbara Ostfeld in 1975.

-After four years of deliberation, HUC decided to give women a choice of wording on their ordination certificates beginning in 2016, including the option to have the same wording as men.
+After four years of deliberation, Hebrew Union College decided to give women a choice of wording on their ordination certificates beginning in 2016, including the option to have the same wording as men.
 Up until then, male candidates' certificates identified them by the Reform movement's traditional "morenu harav," or "our teacher the rabbi," while female candidates' certificates only used the term "rav u’morah," or "rabbi and teacher."
 Sally Priesand herself was unaware that her certificate referred to her any differently than her male colleagues until it was brought to her attention years later.
-Rabbi Mary Zamore, executive director of the Reform movement's Women's Rabbinic Network, explained that the HUC was uncomfortable with giving women the same title as men.
-In 2012 she wrote to Rabbi David Ellenson, HUC's then president, requesting that he address the discrepancy, which she said was "smacking of gender inequality."
+Rabbi Mary Zamore, executive director of the Reform movement's Women's Rabbinic Network, explained that the Hebrew Union College was uncomfortable with giving women the same title as men.
+In 2012 she wrote to Rabbi David Ellenson, Hebrew Union College's then president, requesting that he address the discrepancy, which she said was "smacking of gender inequality."